GuillaumeVIMONT/TD_UP2_EEJSI/TD_1/README.txt

 This is a basic experience to explain reservoir sampling with social edges.

-Into the folder you have a data file with 100 edges from a twitter capture on CNN.
+Into the folder you have a data file with 100 edges and another one with 390 000 edges from a twitter capture on CNN.

 Reminder :